telerik/xaml-docs/integration/visual-studio-extensions/for-wpf-vs-extensions-project-configuration.md

 You can access the Project Configuration Wizard through the Telerik menu when you need to configure your Telerik WPF application:

+> This wizard is currently not available for .NETCORE projects.

 ![VSExtentions WPF Overview Menu Configure](images/VSExtentions_WPF_OverviewMenuConfigure.png)

 The wizard could be also reached through the context menu counterparts accessed by right clicking on the project you want to convert.